Pond size calculator

 • Assuming a decorative fountain replaces proper aeration in deeper ponds

-The goal isn’t a perfect engineering calculation.
-It’s a useful working estimate that lets you choose pond equipment with confidence.
+The goal is not a perfect engineering calculation.
+It is a useful working estimate that helps you choose pond equipment with confidence.

 Choose a pond fountain if your main goal is visual display and surface movement.
 Choose a pond aerator if your main concerns are oxygenation, deeper circulation, and support for water quality.
 Many ponds benefit from both.